SmitaKankayya/EmailPasswordCredentialValidator/README.md

 # EmailPasswordCredentialValidator
-iOS Framework to validate Email and Password
+Creating and Publishing Custom iOS Framework using Cocoapods.

 -In this repository, creating a custom framework 'EmailPasswordCredentialValidator'.<br> -The framework provides functionality to validate email addresses and passwords.<br>